Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard Floer homology with twisted coefficients

 {\bf {(b)}} The once pointed Heegaard diagram of $S^3$ given by Figure~\ref{f:hd}(b) provides the chain complex $\CFa _T (\DD )=\Field$, and since $\partiala _{T, \DD }=0$, we get that $\HFa _T (\DD )=\Field$.} \end{exas}

 \begin{thm} Suppose that $Y$ is a given 3-manifold.
-Then the twisted Heegaard Floer homology $\HFa_{T}(Y)$ is an invariant of $Y$. \end{thm} \begin{proof} By the Milnor-Kneser theorem the decomposition $Y=Y_1\# _n S^1\times S^2$ is unique, hence we only need to verify the theorem for 3-manifolds with no $S^1\times S^2$-summand.
+Then the combinatorially defined twisted Heegaard Floer homology $\HFa_{T}(Y)$ is a topological invariant of $Y$. \end{thm} \begin{proof} By the Kneser-Milnor theorem the decomposition $Y=Y_1\# _n S^1\times S^2$ is unique, hence we only need to verify the theorem for 3-manifolds with no $S^1\times S^2$-summand.

-The independence of the choice of the intersection points $\x$ in their equivalence classes, and from the choices of the connecting domains $D_{\y }\in \pi _2 (\x , \y )$ is a simple exercise.
+The independence of the choice of the intersection points $\x$ in their equivalence classes, and from the choices of the connecting domains $D_{\y }\in \pi _2 (\x , \y )$ is a simple linear algebra exercise.

-Suppose now that $\DD _1$ and $\DD _2$ are two convenient Heegaard diagrams for such a manifold $Y$.
+Suppose now that $\DD _1$ and $\DD _2$ are two convenient Heegaard diagrams for a manifold $Y$ with no $S^1\times S^2$-summand.
 According to Theorem~\ref{thm:MainConv} the two diagrams can be connected by a sequence of nice isotopies, handle slides and the two types of nice stabilizations.
 The proof of the invariance of the stable invariant under nice isotopy and nice handle slide readily applies to show the invariance of the twisted homology.
 When a type-$g$ stabilization (the one increasing the genus, but leaving the number of basepoints unchanged) is applied, the chain complex does not change, hence the independence of that move is trivial.